PhilBrockman/ModelAssistedLabel/README.md

     os.listdir ['test', 'data.yaml', 'valid', 'train']

 Next, the images need to be written in a way so that the Ultralytics repository can understand their content.
-The `Autoweights` class both organizes data and create weights.
-Running an "initialize" command makes changes to the disk.
+The `AutoWeights` class both organizes data and create weights.

 ```
 from ModelAssistedLabel.train import AutoWeights